-Our Acute Pain Nurse makes daily ward rounds to see all patients with epidural infusions, pain-busters and some PCA patients.
+Our Acute Pain Nurse makes daily ward rounds to see all patients with epidural infusions, pain-busters and PCA patients.

-The Acute Pain Management Team undertakes a twice-weekly ward round, during which we assess, evaluate, treat and audit pain management.
+The Acute Pain Management Team undertakes a weekly ward round, during which we assess, evaluate, treat and audit pain management.
 We make full and accurate notes to ensure that the treatment plan is implemented.

 Education is a major part of the Acute Pain Team’s role.
 During our daily ward rounds, we educate patients on their prescribed analgesia and explain how to gain full benefit from the pain relief.

 We also provide teaching to ward staff on a regular basis, on topics including epidural management, management of acute pain and input on surgical nurses study days.

 Outside these hours, the service is covered by the on-call anaesthetist.

 We receive referrals via the bleep system, telephone calls or verbal referrals as part of the daily ward rounds.

 Clinical Nurse Specialist in Acute Pain: Heather Lain

 - British Pain Society – The British Pain Society is the largest multidisciplinary professional organisation in the field of pain in the UK.
 Its membership comprises medical pain specialists, nurses, physiotherapists, scientists, psychologists, psychiatrists, general practitioners, occupational therapists and other healthcare professionals actively engaged in the diagnosis and treatment of pain and in pain research for the benefit of patients.

 - The Royal College of Anaesthetists – The Royal College of Anaesthetists is the professional body responsible for the specialty throughout the UK, and it ensures the quality of patient care through the maintenance of standards in anaesthesia, critical care and pain medicine.